Access and Equity Services

 Register with Access and Equity Services

-If you require an academic accommodation due to a disability, religious reason, your family status or your gender identity, register with AES.
-Services and programs provided by AES are only available to students who have registered with AES.
+If you require academic accommodations due to a disability, religious reason, family status, or gender identity, you must register with Access and Equity Services (AES).
+AES services and programs are only available to students who have completed the registration process.

 Registration with AES is a 3-step process

-- Complete our online pre-intake form & include your required documentation
+- Complete the online pre-intake form & upload your documentation

 Step 1: Obtain required documentation

-- Learning disabilities: A psycho-educational assessment completed within the last five years by a registered psychologist who is licensed to diagnose must be provided.
+A psycho-educational assessment completed within the last five years by a registered psychologist who is licensed to diagnose is required. - Religion/Creed:

-- Religion/Creed: you must complete the AES Religion/Creed Accommodation Request Form
+Complete the AES Religion/Creed Accommodation Request Form - Family status:

 Step 3: Attend a registration appointment

-If you have questions, review our how-to articles.
-If you can't find what you're looking for, contact us at aes@usask.ca or use our online form to ask us a question.
+If you have questions, check out our how-to articles.
+If you still need help, email aes@usask.ca or use our online form.

 About academic accommodations